 At one of Times Higher Education’s top 50 universities in the world, study the laws and legal institutions of one of the global economy’s most vital and dynamic regions—Asia and the Pacific Rim.

 Study at one of Europe’s most highly acclaimed international universities, world renowned for comparative and international law subjects.

-Learn international and comparative law in one-on-one tutorials taught by Oxford dons at one of the world’s great academic institutions.
+Learn international and comparative law in one-on-one tutorials taught by Brasenose College, Oxford University dons at one of the world’s great academic institutions.